nathanreyes/vue-screen-utils/README.md

 ### Step 1.
 Import and call `useScreens`

 Import and call the `useScreens` function within a parent component, passing a config object that maps custom screen size keys to media query values.
-Reference valid screen value formats[^1].

 ```html
 <!--Parent.vue-->